 - Sew button on.

 Now you sew on the buttons!
 For ultimate speediness, use a snap-on button foot like this one (aff).
 You will never sew another button by hand after you meet this baby.
-I have a lesson on how to use the foot here.
-Basically, you need to put the feed dogs down and set your machine on a zig zag stitch, adjusting the width of the zig zag to make sure your needle goes through the holes of the button and doesn’t hit the actual button.
+You need to put the feed dogs down and set your machine on a zig zag stitch, adjusting the width of the zig zag to make sure your needle goes through the holes of the button and doesn’t hit the actual button.
 Don’t have a sewing machine?
 No problem!
 All you need is a needle and thread for this project (and a couple minutes instead of seconds.)

 Repeat until Granny’s button jar is empty and give them to every healthcare worker you know!
 Good job.